rabinderFuturescape/Member_Staff_Flutter/README.md

-# Member Staff Feature
+# Member Staff Flutter Application

-This project implements member and staff features for the OneApp application.
+This is a Flutter application for managing members and staff.

+## Overview
+This application provides functionality to manage members and staff information, including:
+- Member registration and management
+- Staff registration and management
+- User authentication and authorization

 ## Getting Started

-Instructions for setting up and running the project will be added here.

-## Features

-- Member management
-- Staff management
-- User authentication
-- Role-based access control

-## Contributing

-Guidelines for contributing to this project will be added here.
+More details will be added as the project progresses.